iverks/crysm/pets-guide/tutorial.typ

 == Peak search <section:peak-search>

-When doing the peak search, we have had better success using the direct beam for center determination than with the friedel pairs.
+When doing the peak search, we have generally had better success using the direct beam for center determination than with the friedel pairs.
 According to the creator of #PETS, using the direct bean introduces a bias, while using friedel pairs introduces noise.
 Sometimes increasing the I/sigma ratio to $15$ or $20$ is a good way to filter out noise if there are too many peaks detected.
 If too few peaks are detected it can be reduced to $5$ or $3$.
 Usually, leaving it at the default value of $10$ is fine for #acr("cRED") data.
-On the second run, the center determination should be set to "Use saved centers" to use the centers found in "Optimize frame geometry".
+On the second run (red arrows in #ref(<fig:pets-flowchart>)), the center determination should be set to "Use saved centers" to use the centers found in "Optimize frame geometry".

 #note[Possible issue][The direct beam is in the central cross][
   If the direct beam is in the central cross, proceed by using the friedel pairs method.
 Then after finding the unit cell, run "Optimize frame geometry" with only "Frame orientation angles" and "Center of the diffraction patterns" enabled.
 Finally, rerun the peak search step using "Use saved centers".